 When a volunteer is being considered for an assignment as a mentor, peer review team member or another volunteer role associated with the accreditation process, a determination will be made concerning conflict of interest.
-If there is a request for a determination of an actual, potential, or perceived conflict of interest, the global chief accreditation officer or designee will make the determination regarding the actual, potential or perceived conflict of interest.
+In cases where a volunteer identifies an actual, potential, or perceived conflict of interest, this disclosure will be recorded in writing as part of the volunteer assignment process and a copy filed with the executive office of AACSB.
+If there is a request for a determination of an actual, potential, or perceived conflict of interest, the appropriate accreditation staff and President and CEO will make the determination regarding the actual, potential or perceived conflict of interest.
+As appropriate, these individuals will consult with the appropriate accreditation committee Chair (or Vice Chair).
+Such requests must be made in writing, and the determination by the Chair (or Vice Chair) is to be in writing, and both are to be filed with the executive office of AACSB.

 An assertion by any third party of an actual, potential, or perceived conflict of interest in any matter will be referred to the affected individual who will be expected to provide a written explanation.
-Both the asserted conflict and the explanation will be considered by the chair (or vice chair) for a determination as to the existence of a conflict of interest.
+Both the asserted conflict and the explanation will be considered by the Chair (or Vice Chair) for a determination as to the existence of a conflict of interest.

-Annual Confirmation: Each person covered by this policy, including but not limited to, the board of directors, standing committees, special committees, advisory councils, and task forces shall by July 1 of each year or by the commencement of the first meeting after July 1 of each year of the board, committee, or task force, sign the statement set forth below acknowledging receipt and express agreement with the Code of Conduct and Conflicts of Interest Policy.
+Annual Confirmation: Each person covered by this Policy, including but not limited to, the Board of Directors, standing committees, special committees, advisory councils, and task forces shall by July 1 of each year or by the commencement of the first meeting after July 1 of each year of the Board, committee, or task force, sign the statement set forth below acknowledging receipt and express agreement with the Code of Conduct and Conflicts of Interest Policy.

-Exception of Annual Confirmation:

-- Peer review team members and accreditation mentors must sign the statement at the time of confirmation of the appointment as a condition of serving in these roles.
-The statement will cover a period that commences on the day of signature and expires on the day the assignment is completed and pertains only to the institution to be visited listed below. - Accounting practitioners sign a separate, specialized Conflicts of Interest (COI) policy for each accreditation visit.
+Exception of Annual Confirmation: Peer Review Team members and accreditation mentors must sign the statement at the time of confirmation of the appointment as a condition of serving in these roles.
+The statement will cover a period that commences on the day of signature and expires on the day the assignment is completed and pertains only to the institution to be visited listed below.